 For more information about protecting yourself online, go to:

 Stay safe offline

-Here are some more tips to help you stay safe offline:
+To you stay safe offline:

 - shred all personal information before throwing it away in your rubbish; this includes bank statements, anything containing National Insurance details, salary information, even old membership cards

-- don't leave personal documents visible in your home - keep them somewhere safe
+- don't leave personal documents visible in your home

-- keep your banking and credit card PIN numbers safe - no bank will ever phone you to ask for your PIN
+- keep your banking and credit card PIN numbers safe

 - keep your credit card within view when paying at restaurants or shops

 - make sure your letterbox is secure, and that post can get through and fall safely to the floor